gradle/gradle/design-docs/managed-model.md

 ##### Open issues

-- `ModelElementState` only supportso boxed types, using `get` and `set`.
+- `ModelElementState` only supports boxed types, using `get` and `set`.
 If the model is often updated, it could lead to performance issues, in which case it could be necessary to introduce primitive versions of `get` and `set`.

 ### Support `is` style getters for managed properties of type boolean